-For art lovers and those curious about contemporary art, Sydney Contemporary returns to Barangaroo for a second year with three leading Australian artists creating large-scale, site- specific works that will sit throughout Barangaroo’s commercial, retail and dining precinct.
+Sydney Contemporary returned to Barangaroo for a second year with three leading Australian artists creating large-scale, site- specific works that sat throughout Barangaroo’s commercial, retail and dining precinct.

 Monument #32: Helter Shelter is a piece of temporary minor architecture, akin in scale to a bus shelter or a parade float.
 Half of the shelter bears the unmistakable characteristics of Donald Trump rising out of the ground and the other half forms a space for seating and cover from the weather.

 Callum Morton has exhibited nationally and internationally since 1990.
 Morton’s art explores the personal and social impact of architecture and our built environment.
 From early drawings of fires and explosions on housing commission flats, to bullet-holed screens, awnings and monuments that memorialise capitalism and outdated forms of modernity, Morton’s works present a melancholic urban archaeology.